 Someone suggested that envy is a venom whose anti-venom is hard to find.
 The only anti-venom powerful enough is love — which “…does not delight in evil” (I Cor.
 13:5-6).

-Envy (as it intensifies) targets its object to destroy it.
+Envy (as it intensifies and multiplies into other related emotions) begins to target its object to destroy it.
 An envious person doesn’t merely covet what another has; he resents him for having it.
 The envious person wants to see you fall; to see you lose; to see you suffer.

-Envy is evil and vicious but it ultimately destroys the person who gives way to it.
+Envy is an evil aimed at others, but it ultimately destroys the person who gives way to it.
 “Envy rots the bones, but a heart at peace gives life to the body” (Proverbs 14:30).

 Envy fuels social cannibalism

 Envy is a predatory motive behind behavior that can be found early in life.
-It has a bedfellow that the Germans call schadenfreude — a twisted and sadistic pleasure in the misfortune of others.
+It has a bedfellow that the Germans call schadenfreude — a twisted pleasure in the misfortune of others.

-We see it in early form when siblings tattle on each other and find pleasure in seeing a brother or sister get in trouble.
+We see an early form of this when siblings tattle on each other and find pleasure in seeing a brother or sister get in trouble.
 But don’t think the behavior is left to children.
 Adults are just as guilty — albeit in more disguised ways.

-Envy and its evil cousin schadenfreude are universal evils found in every culture and class of people.
-They are often more prevalent among refined and ostensibly religious people.
-Be aware and warned of the lethal power in these evils.
+Envy, and its evil cousin schadenfreude, are universal evils found in every culture and class of people.
+Frankly, they are often more prevalent among refined and ostensibly religious people.
+Be warned of the lethal power of these evils